 Don’t Forget About Lights

 Overnight guests will appreciate a bedside lamp they can access when needed.
-Consider putting a few night lights in the guest room, the hallway, and leading to the bathroom so guests unfamiliar with your home can easily navigate at night should they need to get something from another room.
+Consider putting a few night lights in the guest room, the hallway, and leading to the bathroom so guests unfamiliar with your home can easily navigate at night if they need to move to another room.

 Share the WiFi Password